Édouard Drumont: Public career

 He first worked in government service and at one point became a police spy for Napoleon III.
 Later he became a contributor to the press and was the author of a number of works, of which Mon vieux Paris (1879) was honored by the Académie française.
 He also worked for Louis Veuillot's L'Univers.

 Édouard Drumont, collage with the antisemitic newspaper he founded, La Libre Parole of 10 September 1899.
 The headlines read: "The Traitor Convicted, Ten Years of Detention and Degradation, Down with the Jews!"

 Drumont's 1886 book, La France juive (Jewish France), attacked the role of Jews in France and argued for their exclusion from society.
-In 1892, Drumont initiated the newspaper the La Libre Parole which became known for intense anti-semitism.
+In 1892, Drumont initiated the newspaper the La Libre Parole which became known for intense antisemitism.
 Gaston Méry was soon made editor in chief due to his skill in exploiting scandalous affairs and his daring invective.

-In 1893 he was convicted of defaming Deputy Auguste Burdeau by the Seine Court of Assizes, and sentenced to three months in Sainte-Pélagie Prison (3 November 1892–3 February 1893).
-In prison, he was put in the same area as Pierre Martinet, a founder of individualist anarchism, and Lucien Pemjean, an anti-semite and future Nazi collaborator.
-Upon his release, Drumont invited the anarchists, including Martinet, to a dinner at his home to celebrate his liberation, but they sang the Internationale and other anarchist songs, which displeased him — the two groups nearly came to blows.
+In 1893 he was convicted of defaming Deputy Auguste Burdeau by the Seine Court of Assizes, and sentenced to three months in Sainte-Pélagie Prison (3 November 1892 – 3 February 1893).
+In prison, he was put in the same area as Pierre Martinet, a founder of individualist anarchism, and Lucien Pemjean, an antisemite and future Nazi collaborator.
+Upon his release, Drumont invited the anarchists, including Martinet, to a dinner at his home to celebrate his liberation, but they sang the Internationale and other anarchist songs, which displeased him—the two groups nearly came to blows.
 In 1898, Martinet posted a public notice criticizing Drumont’s conduct during their time in prison; he declared, for instance:The newspaper took "France for the French" as its motto.